uoftweb/constitution/README.md

 - Keep track of all assets currently controlled by the club
 - Maintain the web sites and member contact list

+## Mentors
+The club’s mentors are chosen exclusively by members of the executive team.
+Subsequently, a certain number of mentees is allocated to that specific mentor depending on his technical experience, leadership experience, tenure at the club.
+Mentors are regarded as general members.
+Mentors do not have the same voting privlleges as executives.

 ## Finances

 The President, VP and Finance Director will open a bank account under the group's name.
 The President, VP and Finance Director will be the official signing officers for the group financial procedures.
 All other members will have to seek permission (written) of the Finance Director if funds are to be withdrawn.
 A receipt must be produced for records.